mikulasdump/h3-krea2-graft-nodes/README.md

 Each folder -> its own subfolder in `ComfyUI/custom_nodes/`.
 Don't merge them.
 Restart ComfyUI fully after adding.

+there are also 2 scripts with grafting in python after you test it. old svd type and new, similar to the node.

 ## Credits

 - **TenStrip** (huggingface.co/TenStrip) -- the per-head band-aware graft